Ojay97-hub/Dinosaur-Quiz-/README.md

 ## DEPLOYMENT

-### Local
+### Locally

+I deployed it locally to Github by following these steps:

-1. Open Terminal .
+1. Open Terminal.
 2. Navigate to the root directory of your project.
 3. Initialize the local directory as a Git repository.
-By default, the initial branch is called main . ...
+By default, the initial branch is called main.
-4. Add the files in your new local repository. ...
+4. Add the files in your new local repository.
 5. Commit the files that you've staged in your local repository.

 https://docs.github.com/en/migrations/importing-source-code/using-the-command-line-to-import-source-code/adding-locally-hosted-code-to-github - instructions located here.

+You can also Commit files to your repository by using these 3 steps in the terminal:

+1. git add .
+2. git commit -m
+3. git push

+It can also be done using the source control in your IDE (I used gitpod) and committing through there.

 ### Online